dustin/java-memcached-client/README.markdown

 By default it is set to ::1.
 If an ipv6 address is specified then an ipv4 address must be specified otherwise there may be test failures.

+    -Dtest.type=ci

+This argument is used for CI testing where certain unit tests might be temporarily failing.

 # More Information

 For more information about Spymemcached see the links below: